 How do I separate the seeds?

 The jam in these photos has the seed left in the jam.

-If you want to separate the seeds, you can use a food mill or a jam sieve to separate the seeds out.
+If you want to separate the seeds, you can use a food mill or a jam sieve to separate the seeds.

 If you use the jam sieve, make sure the jam is still liquid enough to go through the fine mesh so it will have to be filtered partway through cooking and returned to the pot to finish cooking.

-Can I used honey as a substitute ingredient instead of granulated white sugar to make this jam recipe?
+Can I use honey as a substitute ingredient instead of granulated white sugar to make this jam recipe?

 If you use honey, make sure to use half the amount called granulated white sugar because the honey is more concentrated.

 Please note that if you use honey, it can change the way the jam tastes because honey tastes different and also depends on the type of honey you choose since there are many types of honey varieties.